sultanbyte/Deep-Learning/Landmark Classification & Tagging for Social Media/README.md

 For the CNN built from scratch, I was able to get a test accuracy of %31.
 For the CNN built utilizing a vgg16 pre-trained model, I got %74 test accuracy.

 The details of the design, architecture, training, and testing are all included in the project's Jupyter notebook.
-The workspace-utils.py is a script to keep the workspace from automatically disconnecting during training
+The workspace-utils.py is a script to keep the workspace from automatically disconnecting during training.